Atlanta 18-Wheeler Accident Lawyer: What to Do After a Crash

 FMCSA Trucking Regulations That May Affect Your Case

 Hours-of-service (HOS) rules.
 Drivers cannot drive beyond the 14th hour after coming on duty, and they must take a 30-minute break after 8 hours of driving.
-Violations of HOS are a red flag for fatigue driving.
+Violations of HOS are a red flag for fatigued driving.
+Learn more about 18-wheeler road safety and how federal regulations are meant to protect drivers on the road.

 Drug and alcohol testing.
 FMCSA requires pre-employment, random, post-accident, and reasonable-suspicion testing.
 If a driver tests positive or refuses a post-accident test without justification, that’s evidence of negligence.